aokealy/pokemonshop/README.md

 ## Typhography:

 ## Colour Scheme
-- Used a boostrap theme called Journal which gives off a nice orange tone.
+- Used a boostrap theme called Journal which gives off a nice red tone.
 - The colours that were used during this project were based off Pokemon colours from different ones such as pikachu, charizard, squirtle etc..

 # Features